May 7th •

-Once you’ve picked out the perfect Cavapoo, it’s important that you get your home ready for their arrival.
+Once you’ve picked out the perfect Cavapoo puppy for sale, it’s important that you get your home ready for their arrival.
 In addition to all of the bedding, toys, and food, you’re going to need to puppy proof your home.

 Cavapoos are curious dogs, and they can stick their nose into a lot of hazardous places.
 It’s important that you keep your home safe for you Cavapoo, especially while they’re young.